ARPA-Network/ARPA-Network-AVS-Monitoring/README.md

 #### Custom Exporter
 - Node State: if the node is activated
-- Node Address: the node address you are monitoring
+- Node Address: the node account address you are monitoring
 - ETH Balance: current eth balance of the node account monitored
 - Group Index: index of the group this node belongs to
 - Group State: if the group is functioning